hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 Implementing Game Play
 ======================

-Next, describe how to play tic-tac-toe.
-The details here are fairly straightforward, and the functionality could certainly be implemented in different ways.
+This tutorial does not include example code for playing tic-tac-toe.
+The details are fairly straightforward, and the functionality could certainly be implemented in different ways.